cisco-open/DeepVision/README.md

 ### Getting Started

 The system can be run in any environment supporting GPU and docker (NVIDIA [extension](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html) as well).
+Make sure you have updated GPU driver on the host machine.
 The detailed instructions can be found [here](docs/getstarted.md).

 Directory structure: